 Differently from lecture, this type of amortized analysis involves multiple operations, each costing a different number of tokens possibly.
 The amortized cost of each operation is found by dividing the total cost by the number of operations.
-(This is known as "aggregate" analysis.)

-Using aggregate analysis, what is the amortized cost of each of the k operations in the worst case?
+Using this approach, what is the amortized cost of each of the k operations in the worst case?